baisong/openscholar-drupal-project-draft/README.md

 The easiest way to power all of your institution's websites.

 OpenScholar is an open source SaaS platform built as a Drupal distribution.
 A single OpenScholar install hosts thousands of easy, self-service, custom websites.
-Supports multiple domain names, dozens of built-in themes, site presets and "apps" that solve virtually every use case.
+Features multiple domain names, dozens of built-in themes, drag-and-drop layout, best-practice presets and "apps" that solve virtually every use case.

 #### [Download](http://theopenscholar.org/download)